dulhara19/Principal_Component_Analysis/README2.md

     UU is an m×mm×m orthogonal matrix (columns are unit vectors, like basis for input space)

-    ΣΣ is an m×nm×n diagonal matrix with singular values (non-negative real numbers, sorted in descending order)
+    Σ is an m×nm×n diagonal matrix with singular values (non-negative real numbers, sorted in descending order)

     VT is the transpose of an n×nn×n orthogonal matrix (basis for the output space)